-As I stated at the beginning of this post, you don’t need to wear any special kind of clothing for urban exploring.
+As I stated at the beginning of this post, you don’t need to wear any special kind of urban exploration clothing.
 I know some experienced urban explorers reading this will think it’s ridiculous I spent my time writing this.
 They’ll say “You don’t need any of this, I’ve worn nothing but a short sleeve t-shirt and cargo shorts when exploring for several years now and nothing has happened to me.
 You just have to be careful where you walk and you’ll be fine”.

 Keep your safety in mind before you walk into an abandoned building.
 Your choice of outfit is also part of your urbex gear.
 So make the right choice and wear clothes that will keep you safe when exploring.
 In my latest article, I give some more tips for new urban explorers.
 Check it out!